 EXPECT THE IMPOSSIBLE.

-When I stepped out of the theater with my buddies eleven years ago after watching Mission: Impossible, I was as enthusiastic as any twenty-year-old can be about a movie.
-In fact, I praised this film to the degree that my mates felt compelled to point out that they thought I was making too big a deal out of it.
-I was, but when I watched the DVD a few nights ago I realized that I wasn’t far off.
+Eleven years ago, I stepped out of a theater together with my buddies after watching Mission: Impossible and was as enthusiastic as any twenty-year-old can be about a movie.
+In fact, I praised it to the degree that my mates had to point out I was making too big a deal out of it.
+Perhaps, but when I watched the DVD a few nights ago I realized that I wasn’t far off.
 This film is grossly underappreciated.

 U2 members Adam Clayton and Larry Mullen wrote a special version of Lalo Schifrin’s theme for the TV show, which is played during the end credits.
 An explosive piece of music, it ends the film on a high note and sends audiences out longing to accept another mission.